abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/g-skills-boost-practice-exam-02.md

 Initial:
 --availability-type

 5.)
 Which Virtual Private Cloud network type allows you to fully manage IP ranges and the definition of regional subnets?

 Initial:
 Custom mode network

 6.)
 The backend of Cymbal Superstore’s e-commerce system consists of managed instance groups.
 You need to update the operating system of the instances in an automated way using minimal resources.
 What do you do?

 Initial:
 Create a new instance template, then click Update VMs.
 Set the update type to PROACTIVE.
 Click Start.

 7.)
 You need to analyze and act on files being added to a Cloud Storage bucket.
 Your programming team is proficient in Python.
 The analysis you need to do takes at most 5 minutes.
 You implement a Cloud Function to accomplish your processing and specify a trigger resource pointing to your bucket.
 How should you configure the --trigger-event parameter using gcloud?

 Initial:
 --trigger-event google.storage.object.add

+8.)
+You require a Cloud Storage bucket serving users in New York City.
+There is a need for geo-redundancy.
+You do not plan on using ACLs.
+What CLI command do you use?